purifix/purifix/README.md

 ## Installing / Getting `purifix`

-The `purifix` function lives in this repo, and the recommend installation procedure is to include this flake and add the exported overlay to overlays when importing nixpkgs.
+The `purifix` function lives in this repo, and the recommended installation procedure is to include this flake and add the exported overlay to overlays when importing nixpkgs.

 A simple package could be installed in a flake.nix file like below: